galactic2005/PEModUtils/CONTRIBUTING.md

 * Providing code that contains error-handling and easily understood error states.
 * Providing resources that speed up mod development.

+The same principles should also be provided by you.
+Always strive to meet these three points, and you'll not only help the project, but follow good programming practice as well.

 Before you begin, please note that all files in this repository are licensed under the MIT License; this will also include your work.
 See [LICENSE](LICENSE) for details.

 If you need to contact me you can contact me through Discord at `galactic_2005`.

 ## Cloning

-It's recommended to work in the experimental branch so that previous features are left untouched and that code behavior will stay the same for the end-user until they decide to update.
+It's required to work in the experimental branch so that previous features are left untouched and that code behavior will stay the same for the end-user until they decide to update.

 You can clone the experimental branch through the following git command:

 ```git
 git clone -b experimental https://github.com/galactic2005/PEModUtils.git
 ```

-Remember to also perform Pull Requests to the experimental branch as well!

 ## Code